Mahal (1949 film): Legacy

-The success of Mahal turned Madhubala (left) and Lata Mangeshkar (right) into overnight stars.
+The success of Mahal turned Madhubala and Lata Mangeshkar (pictured) into overnight stars.

 The success of Mahal played a major role in the career developments of playback singer Lata Mangeshkar and lead actress Madhubala, as both of them were struggling to get a big break in the film industry.
 Mahal remained Madhubala's highest-grossing release for the next six years till Mr. & Mrs. '55 (1955), and Mangeshkar often cited "Aayega Aanewala" as one of her favourite songs.

-Bimal Roy, who was the editor for Mahal, would later go on to direct Madhumati (1958 film), which itself went on to become the source of inspiration for many later works dealing with the theme of reincarnation in Indian cinema, Indian television, and perhaps world cinema.
+Bimal Roy, who was the editor for Mahal, would later go on to direct Madhumati (1958), which itself went on to become the source of inspiration for many later works dealing with the theme of reincarnation in Indian cinema, Indian television, and perhaps world cinema.
 Many of its themes were repeated in the Hindi film Karz (1980), which was remade several times: as the Kannada film Yuga Purusha (1989), the Tamil film Enakkul Oruvan (1984), and Om Shanti Om.